Real-dev-byte/Crawler-Extractor/README.md

 ## Features
 - Fetches Product Details from Amazon URL.(More in Postman API Collection Section)
 - Support for Scheduled crawling rate after a particular time delay.
-- Producer consumer pattern with shared queue for handling scheduling of crawls.
+- Producer consumer pattern with Blocking queue for handling scheduling of crawls.
-- Auto replay upon failed crawling of a particular URL while doing scheduled crawling.
 - Response Time of every API in logs.
 ## [Postman API Collection and Documentation]